oluoluoxenfree/ual-cci/session-one.md

 I'd recommend you use [this template](https://templates.netlify.com/template/eleventy-base-blog/) but feel free to explore if you feel confident!

 You'll need to sign up for a Netlify account - I'm fairly sure it prompts you but I will show you on my account so you can see the steps first - tell it where to store the code (which repo, or repository).
 Then we wait.
 And then you have a site!

+### Editing your blog

+You can either use the [web editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) or you can download your repo using git, and push the changes back up.

+I will go over both options!

+## Web Accessibility

+Web accessibility refers to making the web usable for people with disabilities, neurodiverse people and people with other access needs.

+If you're using Chrome or Firefox, there are tools that you can download to check basic web accessibility problems with your site.
+I'd recommend [aXe](https://www.deque.com/axe/browser-extensions/).

+This template unfortunately has an issue already; can you tell me what it is?
+Can you fix it?